 Don’t Neglect the Human Factor

-We also provide onsite ransomware prevention consulting for companies – at no charge.
-Education is one the best ways to prevent social engineering tactics for launching malware.
+We also provide onsite ransomware prevention consulting for companies at no charge.
+Education is one of the best ways to prevent social engineering tactics from launching malware.